About

 Christians believe that the way back to Rivendell, to true contentment, where we can rest from our never-ending attempts to justify our existence and make our lives meaningful, is by acknowledging our offense and seeking the grace and mercy of the God who created us.
 God sent His son into our world, in the person of Jesus Christ, to rescue us from our self-absorption and endless efforts to prove ourselves, by becoming our righteousness and justification, providing the way back to a relationship with God, not by our works, but through faith in what He has done.
 And when we abandon our self-righteousness and trust in what Christ has done, our relationship with God is restored, and we can dwell with Him.
 The contentment we find in His presence is not unlike the joy and peace that Elves, Hobbits and Men find in Tolkien’s mythical Rivendell.
 Our homesickness is cured.

 We live in a world surrounded by those who are seeking Rivendell, but who have not yet found it.
 They experience a longing for home deep in their hearts, but they don’t yet understand that that longing is really for God, and the only way their restlessness will be satisfied is by faith in the work of Jesus Christ to restore our relationship with their Creator.
-So, Rivendell Cycling provides experiences to consider the Christian gospel, and to encourage the proclamation of its good news.
+So, Rivendell Cycling provides experiences to delight in the beauty of the world God has created for us to enjoy, together with an opportunity to get to know Him better.

 Meet the Team